 PREP THE RIBS

 - Remove the silver membrane from the back of the ribs.
+(Optional:) Generously rub Beef boullion base to both sides of the ribs.
 Generously apply the BBQ rub to both sides of the ribs.
 (OPTIONAL) Let sit in the refrigerator, uncovered for an hour so the spices penetrate the meat.

 SMOKE THE RIBS